 The Food from the Bar program is modeled after a long-standing program in San Francisco that replenishes food bank supplies to meet the increased need for food during the summer months.
 When schools close for the summer, thousands of children are not able to access school breakfast and lunch programs, a critical source of nutrition, and so their families turn to the food bank for help.

 The Harriet Buhai Center for Family Law was founded in 1982 as a joint project of WLALA and Black Women Lawyers of Los Angeles, Inc., and the Los Angeles County Bar Association joined as a sponsor in 1985.
 The Center provides assistance in family law matters to over 1,500 low income individuals each year.
 Among the services provided by the Center are its pro per program, which prepares individuals to represent themselves in court; free legal representation through the Pro Bono Panel; and community education and outreach.
-As the Buhai Center liaison, I keep WLALA and the Buhai Center apprised of each other’s doings and promote mutual support and coordination between the two organizations.
+The Buhai Center liaison keeps WLALA and the Buhai Center apprised of each other’s doings and promote mutual support and coordination between the two organizations.

-Power Lunch, a collaboration between the Los Angeles Superior Court and the WLALA Foundation, and between the federal courts of the Central District and WLALA Foundation, which provides civics education and mentorship for high school students in under-served, high-crime, and ethnically diverse communities.
-WLALA members receive invitations to the Power Lunch.
-To register as a WLALA member, please go to www.wlala.org or contact email@example.com.
+The Power Lunch Program is a collaboration between the Los Angeles Superior Court and the WLALA Foundation, and between the federal courts of the Central District and WLALA Foundation, which provides civics education and mentorship for high school students in under-served, high-crime, and ethnically diverse communities.
+As part of the Power Lunch Program, students come to courthouses to have lunch with judges, lawyers, courtroom staff and members of law enforcement.
+The liaison helps promote the program, obtain funding and keeps the Foundation and WLALA members informed about upcoming events.